Buhari hails Jubril Aminu at 80 – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-President Muhammadu Buhari has congratulated renowned Professor Jibril Aminu on his 80th, describing him as man with a pedigree of excellence, stewardship and dedication to the growth of the country and of humanity.
+President Muhammadu Buhari has congratulated Prof. Jibril Aminu on his 80th anniversary, describing him as man with a pedigree of excellence, stewardship and dedication to the growth of the nation and humanity.

-The President applauded the former vice chancellor’s versatility and contributions to national development, serving the country as a Minister of Education and Minister of Petroleum and Mineral Resources, believing that the scholar played a significant part in representing Nigeria well on the global stage.
+The President applauded the former Vice Chancellor’s versatility and contributions to national development, serving the country as a Minister of Education and Minister of Petroleum and Mineral Resources, believing that the scholar played a significant role in representing and projecting Nigeria at the global stage, which generations will remember.

-Buhari said he rejoices with family members, friends, academic and political associates of the physician, praying that God will grant Aminu a longer life and good health.

 Leave a Reply